codesport/zkSNARKs-writeups/week1-solutions.md

    Unlike Groth16, the trusted setup for PLONK is not circuit specific.
 This means a generic and universal trusted  setup is sufficient for PLONK.

-   According to the Iden3 documentation(1), “Groth16 requires a trusted ceremony for each circuit.
-PLONK does not require it, it's enough with the powers of tau ceremony which is universal.”
+   According to the Iden3 documentation(1),

+   >Groth16 requires a trusted ceremony for each circuit.
+PLONK does not require it, it's enough with the powers of tau ceremony which is universal.
     **(1)Source:** https://github.com/iden3/snarkjs#15-setup

-2. According to Consenys(2), the keys are “used to create the proofs required for private transactions and the verification of those proofs”
+2. According to Consenys(2), the keys are:

+>... used to create the proofs required for private transactions and the verification of those proofs
     **(2)Source:** https://consensys.net/blog/blockchain-explained/zero-knowledge-proofs-starks-vs-snarks